codatio/codat-docs/docs/lending/guides/loan-qualification/uw-decision.md

 <TabItem value="rev" label="Revenue">

-The **revenue**  relies on the the [`profitAndLoss`](https://docs.codat.io/assess-api#/operations/get-enhanced-profit-and-loss) endpoint and the `Income.Operating` value returned by it, together with `loanAmount` and `loanTerm` values provided in the application form.
+The **revenue**  relies on the [`profitAndLoss`](https://docs.codat.io/assess-api#/operations/get-enhanced-profit-and-loss) endpoint and the `Income.Operating` value returned by it, together with `loanAmount` and `loanTerm` values provided in the application form.
 It uses operating income value to determine whether the company’s monthly revenue covers the proposed monthly repayment to a sufficient threshold.
 It can serve as a useful indicator of overall business growth.

 Its threshold is maintained as `RevenueThreshold` in `appsettings.json`.
 In the demo app, the value is set to 0.3.